nmathey/finasync/README.md

 - For syncing as indvidual real estate property in "real estates" Finary category (API Key needed) `poetry run python -m finasync realt rent`

-	To delete everything created with this command: `finasync realt rent deleteall`
+	To delete everything created with this command: `poetry run finasync realt rent deleteall`

 - For syncing every each properties in "others assets" category (API Key NOT NEEDED but less properties details) `poetry run python -m finasync realt other-detailed`

-	To delete everything created with this command: `finasync realt other-detailed delete`
+	To delete everything created with this command: `poetry run finasync realt other-detailed delete`

 - For syncing as a single portfolio line in "others assets" category (API Key NOT NEEDED but way less details) `poetry run python -m finasync realt other`